Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 The Vantiq Camel assemblies contained herein are composed of the following.

 * Vantiq Source -- this is the Vantiq component that represents the external system to the Vantiq environment.
   * The Vantiq source will be of type `CAMEL`.
-This is defined in the Camel Connector assembly `com.vantiq.extsrc.camelconn.camelConnector`.
+This is defined in the Camel Connector assembly `com.vantiq.extsrc. camel4conn.camelConnector`.
   * The source's configuration will include the Camel route to/from (source/sink) the external source via Camel Component(s).
   * The configuration may include configuration information (such as credentials, type of interaction) generated